getporter/porter/CONTRIBUTING.md

 contribute to Porter.
 If you have a big idea for Porter, learn [how to propose a change to Porter][pep].

 Another great way to contribute is to create a mixin!
-You can start use the [Porter Skeletor][skeletor] repository as a template to start, along with the [Mixin Developer Guide][mixin-dev-guide].
+You can start using the [Porter Skeletor][skeletor] repository as a template to start, along with the [Mixin Developer Guide][mixin-dev-guide].